rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. Facebook page edits.

-1. Fundraising (this year's donations; last year's; should I donate "Sam will muse about a subject of your choice"?)
+1. Fundraising (this year's donations; last year's; should I donate "Sam will muse about a subject of your choice"?
+Should I offer to have my hair cut?)

 1. Memorizing vs process; Google.
 (Pearl Before Swine, NYT quote of Google, etc.)